 Activity # 6 – Hands-On Activity

-Some lessons include interactive Google Slides where students move pieces around to label maps, make timelines, etc. Some lessons contain links to sections of my website where students can complete online matching exercises, and so on.
+Activity 6 includes hands-on activities that work with the lesson.
+Some lessons include interactive Google Slides where students move pieces around.
+Students label maps, make timelines, etc. Some lessons contain links to sections of my website where students can complete online crossword puzzles, play hangman, and so on.
 Other lessons include craft suggestions and recipes that can be done in the classroom.
 I like to include at least two short crafts or one longer craft for each unit.

 Ancient Rome Unit Project